Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ```

 :::tip
-There are tons of WCF attributes that allow you to fine-tune execution of WCF services, such as serialization, transactions, security, specific service behaviors, etc.
+There are tons of WCF attributes that allow you to fine-tune the execution of WCF services, such as serialization, transactions, security, specific service behaviors, etc.
 :::

 ### Service model configuration

 As required by WCF, you should configure your business service implementations under the `services` section of the `system.serviceModel` configuration.
-For secure communication you want to use `ws2007FederationHttpBinding`.
+For secure communication, you want to use `ws2007FederationHttpBinding`.

 If your services will be using transport security (i.e. HTTPS with SSL), then you can define and use a `mixed` binding with `TransportWithMessageCredential` security mode.

 :::note
-With WCF you also have an option to use plain HTTP, in which case you'll need to use the `message` binding that encrypts the entire message.
+With WCF you also have the option to use plain HTTP, in which case you'll need to use the `message` binding that encrypts the entire message.
 :::

 You can also configure other WCF service behaviors, such as service credentials, authorization, etc. The following snippet demonstrates such a configuration.